-- 1. Looked after children and children who were previously looked after but immediately after being looked after (see definitions) became subject to adoption, a child arrangements order, or special guardianship order. - 2.
+- 1. Looked after children and all previously looked after children, including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(See Notes). - 2.
 Children or families with an exceptional medical or social need.
 (See Definitions) Each application must include evidence from a professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
 This evidence must confirm the child or family's need and why the child must attend this school rather than any other, based on those needs.
 If evidence is not submitted to the school with the application, a child or families medical or social needs cannot be considered. - 3.
 Children living within the catchment area of Deer Park School who at the time of application have a brother or sister (including children living as siblings in the same family unit in the permanent residence) on the roll of Deer Park School and who will still be on roll at the time of the sibling's admission.